Gopal Khanna

-Gopal Khanna was sworn in as the 5th director of the Agency for Healthcare Research and Quality on May 9, 2017.
-He resigned on January 11, 2021.
+Gopal Khanna was the 5th director of the Agency for Healthcare Research and Quality from May 9, 2017 to January 11, 2021.
 Previously, he was appointed as Minnesota's first Chief Information Officer (CIO) by Governor Tim Pawlenty on August 15, 2005, and reappointed on January 2, 2007.
-Before his departure, Khanna served as the Lead Co-Chair of the 19 members Minnesota Commission on Service Innovation (CSI), created through bi-partisan legislation authored by State Senator (D) Terri Bonoff and State Representative (R) Keith Downey, with the charter to submit to the Minnesota legislature recommendations on "a strategic plan to re-engineer the delivery of state and local government services, including the realignment of service delivery by region and proximity, the use of new technologies, shared facilities, centralized information technologies, and other means of improving efficiency.".
-Additionally, Khanna served as a member of the Health Information Technology Policy & Standards Committees' Enrollment Workgroup, chaired by President Obama's Chief Technology Officer at The White House, which was tasked to develop a set of standards to facilitate enrollment in federal and state health and human services programs.
+Before his departure, Khanna served as the Lead Co-Chair of the 19 members Minnesota Commission on Service Innovation.
+Khanna served as a member of the Health Information Technology Policy & Standards Committees' Enrollment Workgroup, chaired by President Obama's Chief Technology Officer at The White House, which was tasked to develop a set of standards to facilitate enrollment in federal and state health and human services programs.

 Before assuming his position in the Governor's Cabinet, Khanna served in the administration of President George W. Bush from June 2002 to August 2005, where he held several senior policy positions including CIO and CFO of the Peace Corps and CFO of the EOP/Office of Administration.